 Typical symptoms of a Coronavirus infection are those of the common cold.
-As mentioned above, this may include fever, runny nose, nasal congestion and cough.
-You may also have gastrointestinal symptoms of nausea, vomiting or diarrhea.
+This usually includes fever, sore throat, cough and you may experience shortness of breath.
+You may also have gastrointestinal symptoms most commonly diarrhea.
 Symptoms may resemble the flu with fever and body aches.
 You can also lose your sense of taste and smell.

 Once infected with the virus, symptoms can take up to 14 days to appear.
 So far most patients have had symptoms by day 5.
 But, you can still spread the virus to others before having any symptoms (pre-symptomatic) and even if you never develop any symptoms (asymptomatic).
 A person is most contagious when they are exhibiting symptoms of the virus.
 For the 15-20% that experience severe complications that may require hospitalization, symptoms usually worsen around days 7-9.

 Examples of severe Coronavirus diseases are MERS-CoV and SARS-CoV.
 MERS (Middle East Respiratory Syndrome) occurred in 2012 in Jordan and Saudi Arabia.
 Camels were thought to be the animal vector.
 3-4 out of 10 patients that contracted this Coronavirus died.